Sight Advice FAQs

 What is the treatment for primary open angle glaucoma?

+All treatment for glaucoma aims to lower your eye pressure to prevent damage to your optic nerve and your sight.
 Damage to the optic nerve can occur at different eye pressures among different people.
-Even if your eye pressure is at a normal level to begin with, treatment will still be aimed at lowering this pressure to a level which is safe for you – your ophthalmologist may call this your “target eye pressure”.
+Even if your eye pressure is at a normal level to begin with, treatment will still be aimed at lowering this pressure to a level which is safe for you – your ophthalmologist may call this your ‘target eye pressure’.

 The eye drops work by either reducing the amount of aqueous fluid that your eye produces, or by helping the aqueous fluid drain away more quickly.
 There are different types of eye drops that can be prescribed for glaucoma.
 Your ophthalmologist will decide on the type of eye drops to prescribe, depending on your medical history.
-They will monitor your eye pressure at regular checkups to make sure the drops are working.
+They will monitor your eye pressure at regular check-ups to make sure the drops are working.

 It may take time to find the right drop or combination of drops to control your eye pressure.
 If you’ve just started using eye drops, or if you have recently changed your type of eye drops, your eye pressure would normally be checked within a few months of starting the new drops to find out how well they’re working.